-- the draft statements were presented for audit on 21 June 2024.
-This was before the deadline of 30 June 2024 set by the Welsh Government.
-The quality of the draft statements presented for audit was generally good.
-The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 29 November 2024, before the deadline agreed with the Welsh Government of 30 November 2024. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in November 2025. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+- the draft statements were presented for audit by the deadline of 30 June 2024 set by the Welsh Government. - the quality of the draft statements presented for audit was generally good. - the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 2 October 2024, before the deadline agreed with the Welsh Government of 30 November 2024. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - a number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2024. - in addition to the Auditor General's responsibilities for auditing the Authority's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2023-24 has been completed.